Search

 Another regular neighborhood user of Katia’s blog was an FBI agent specializing in white collar crime.
 The snowball started rolling…

 Nine months later, Paul Manafort and his deputy were facing federal charges adding up to scores of years in prison, millions of dollars in fines and the Trump White House in full damage-control mode.
-Today Manafort is in jail, possibly for the rest of his life, unless of course Trump pardons him to keep him quiet.
+Today Manafort is in jail, possibly for the rest of his life, unless of course Trump pardons him to keep him quiet [which he did].
 Trump has attempted to minimize his relationship with Manafort with “he only worked for me for a very short time“, which is a lie.
 Manafort and Roger Stone had Donald Trump as one of the first clients for their Washington, DC public relations firm back in 1982.
 The firm worked with Trump until the early 90s, when Manafort went to work for corrupt Putin-backed candidates in the Ukraine and Africa.

 BONUS: Rachel Maddow reports on a Halloween prank against Manafort’s Brooklyn brownstone.
 For the record, I know nothing about it.
 Heh, heh.